 Applying for scholarships each academic year can pay off when it comes to avoiding excessive student debt.
 The Vermont Student Assistance Corporation awards scholarships to Vermont students who display financial need.
 The Rural Health and Primary Care Programs of the Vermont Department of Health have quite a bit of funding for nursing students as well.

 Consider applying for the President Parley Nurse Scholarship through the Vermont American Legion Auxiliary.

 Outlook for Nursing in Vermont

-Some of the top employers of Registered Nurses in Vermont include Fletcher Allen Health Care - Medical Center Campus, Rutland Regional Medical Center, Central Vermont Medical Center, Southwestern Vermont Health Care, and Northwestern Medical Center.
+See some of the top employers in Vermont here: Fletcher Allen Health Care - Medical Center Campus, Rutland Regional Medical Center, Central Vermont Medical Center, Southwestern Vermont Health Care, and Northwestern Medical Center

 Nursing Degree Programs in Vermont